Updated on February 12th, 2023 by Felix Martinez

 The company operates in five segments: Americas, EMEA, APAC, Engineering, and Global Other.
 Linde gases are used in a variety of industries, including energy, steel production, chemical processing, environmental protection, food processing, electronics, and more.
 The company also has a healthcare business consisting of medical gases and services.

 The company struggled in 2020 as the coronavirus pandemic and supply chain issues sent the U.S. economy into recession.
-Still, the company remained highly profitable with a strong ROIC in 2020 and in 2021.
+Still, the company remained highly profitable, with a strong ROIC in 2020, 2021, and in 2022.

-In 2021, revenue was up 13% to $30.8 billion.
-Still, the company grew its adjusted earnings-per-share by 30% for the full year as operating profit margins expanded by 200 basis points in 2021.
+In 2022, revenue was up 8% to $33.4 billion.
+Still, the company grew its adjusted earnings-per-share by 14.9% for the entire year as operating profit margins expanded by 40 basis points last year.

-The revenue increase for 2021 reflected the company’s reliance on a healthy economy.
-That said, Linde’s revenue performance improved as the year progressed, and the company continued its growth in the fourth quarter.
+The revenue increase for 2022 reflected the company’s reliance on a healthy economy.
+That said, Linde’s revenue performance improved as the year progressed.

 Linde was also able to grow its profit margins meaningfully, which allowed for stronger earnings growth during the quarter.
-Earnings–per–share for the fourth quarter totaled $2.77, which was up 20% versus the previous year’s quarter.
+Earnings–per–share for the fourth quarter totaled $2.67, which was up 35% versus the same quarter a year ago.

 The company’s increased cash flow can be seen in the image below:

-Share repurchases will also be a major catalyst for Linde’s future earnings growth.
-Linde completed net share repurchases of $4.6 billion in 2021.
+Share repurchases will also majorly catalyze Linde’s future earnings growth.
+Linde completed net share repurchases of $5.1 billion in 2022.
 This is impressive, as many companies curtailed share buybacks to preserve cash.

-In addition, the dividend was recently raised once again, by 10% for 2022.
-Linde is very serious about its capital returns as the business generates more cash than it can profitably invest, leading to these strong buyback and dividend numbers.
+In addition, the dividend was recently raised, once again, by 10% in 2022.
+Linde is very serious about its capital returns as the business generates more cash than it can profitably invest, leading to these strong buybacks and dividend numbers.

 We expect Linde to grow its earnings-per-share by 6% per year over the next five years.
 We see revenue growth as modest, in addition to a small tailwind from margin growth and a lower share count, respectively.